matveymex/Boosting_lambda/README.md

-LambdaMART realisation with DecisionTreeRegressor as a base model in pointwise ranking.
+LambdaMART realization  with DecisionTreeRegressor as a base model in pointwise ranking.

 Class Parameters
 n_estimators — the number of trees that are being built as part of the boosting.